eerolat/home-automation-data-logger/server/collect_sensor_data/data/README.md

 # Data file directory

-This directory is the directory, where the script produces your log files, and creates text data files that will publishes on your web/ FTP server.
+This is the directory, where the script produces your log files, and creates text data files that will publishes on your web/ FTP server.

 ## Authors